 In recent years we have also developed a research interest in the discovery of new antibiotic candidates and have designed candidate antibacterial series with activities at the low ug/ml level, appropriate for further optimisation.

-Work from my group has been recognized by several Royal Society of Chemistry and industrial medals and prizes: RSC Medal for Chemical Biology (2007); RSC George and Christine Sosnovsky Medal (2007/8); RSC Malcolm Campbell Medal (2009); GlaxoSmithKline International Achievement Award (2009); RSC Interdisciplinary Medal (2010); European Life Sciences Award (2012); RSC-BMCS Medicinal Chemistry Lectureship (2015/16).
+Work from my group has been recognized by several Royal Society of Chemistry (RSC), industrial and other medals and prizes: RSC Medal for Chemical Biology (2007); RSC George and Christine Sosnovsky Medal (2007/8); RSC Malcolm Campbell Medal (2009); GlaxoSmithKline International Achievement Award (2009); RSC Interdisciplinary Medal (2010); European Life Sciences Award (2012); RSC-BMCS Medicinal Chemistry Lectureship (2015/16); Tu Youyou Award in Medicinal & Natural Product Chemistry (2018).

 RECENT & UPCOMING EXTERNAL LECTURES